 Size: 12-18” tall

 Water: Average, drought tolerant

-In my experience with Achillea, they like to be planted in full sun and will not tolerate to much shade.
-They don’t seem to be that particular about the soil as long as it drains well.
-They do not like wet feet.
+In my experience with Achillea, they like to be planted in full sun and will not tolerate much shade.
+They don’t seem to be that particular about the soil as long as it drains well because they do not like wet feet.
 They are very heat and drought tolerant and when most plants are drooping, the Achillea will be taking it all in.
 This is a new cultivar for me and I have only grown one other cultivar, Achillea ‘Strawberry Seduction’.
 Well, I take that back.
 The Achillea millefolium in my flower beds are an old cultivar but I have no idea what the name is.

 I have grown Achillea millefolium for many years, and although it can become invasive, mine has behaved very well.
 It all depends on where you plant it.
 The Achillea ‘Strawberry Seduction’ was very well mannered and didn’t even spread.

-There isn’t a whole lot online about this plant yet, but hopefully someday there will be more.
+There isn’t a whole lot online about this plant yet, but hopefully, someday there will be more.
 Sadly to say, the Achillea ‘Moondust’ fizzled out and didn’t return in the spring of 2020.
 Maybe I will find another one.